 There are many ways to deploy a Hugo website.
 The simplest one perhaps is to host it on Netlify .
-However, my site deployed by Netlify is a little bit different from what I see on my local server.
-So I had to give this simple method up.
+However, my site deployed by Netlify looks a little bit different from what I see on my local server.
+So I had to give it up.

 I chose to use GitHub Pages.
-The official website detailed three ways
+Hugo’s homepage

-is to set up two repositories within one being the submodule.
+is to set up two repositories with one being the submodule.
 I don’t like the idea of managing two repositories for my website, so I didn’t choose it.
 The second option

 , perhaps the easiest one, is to change the publish directory from